Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements

 \subsection{Zonotopes}

 With every hyperplane arrangement~$\cH$, one can associate the \defn{zonotope} $Z(\cH)$ defined as the Minkowski sum of line segments in the directions of the normal vectors of the hyperplanes in~$\cH$.
-The graph of regions~$G(\cH)$ of a hyperplane arrangement~$\cH$ is isomorphic to the skeleton of~$Z(\cH)$.
+The graph of regions~$G(\cH)$ is isomorphic to the skeleton of~$Z(\cH)$.